Investment Banking Resume in 2023 (Examples and Tips)

 Most employers don’t have time to work their way through large, extensive resumes and will automatically disregard a resume that is too long.

-They want to see that you have the skills and abilities required to do a job properly.
+Goldman Sachs wants to see that you have the skills and abilities required to do a job properly.

 The exact cost will vary depending on which resume writer you choose and the exact service you require.